Watch Dental Videos

 What is bonding?

 Bonding involves applying a tooth-colored composite resin to the surface of chipped, broken or discolored teeth.
-The composite resin can also fill in gaps between the teeth and protect root surfaces that are exposed from the unwanted affects of gum recession.
+The composite resin can also fill in gaps between the teeth and protect root surfaces that are exposed from the unwanted effects of gum recession.
 The entire procedure is virtually painless and is usually completed in one visit.
 In some instances, complex cases may require several appointments.

 What are porcelain crowns?